 Niederhauser Hermannshohle Riesling Spatlese, Donnhoff

-For over 100 years, the Hermannshöhle has been rated the best site in the Nahe and is therefore the bench mark by which all other vineyards in the region are judged.
-This site takes its name from a small mine (Höhle which actually means “cave”) in the middle of the hillside.
-Hermann comes Herms, the Greek guardian of messengers and travelers, and the name likely hints at an ancient place of worship once located here.
+For over 100 years, the Hermannshöhle has been revered as the Nahe‘s top-ranked site and the benchmark by which all other vineyards in the region are judged.
+It takes its name from a small mine, or “Höhle”, in the middle of the hillside.
+“Hermann” is derived from Hermes, the Roman god of messengers and travelers, and the name likely hints at an ancient place of worship once located here.
 This site faces due south and lies 130 –175 m above sea level.
 Its soils are primarily blackish gray slate mixed with extrusive igneous rock, porphyry and limestone.
 For generations, this marvelous site has shaped our expectations for what fine wines from the Nahe can achieve.

 Soil Type: Argillaceous slate with limestone veins and volcanic elements

 The Dönnhoff Family is proud to call Oberhausen an der Nahe home.
 Running from Niederhausen to Schloßböckelheim, the majestic landscapes of the Nahe Valley have held sway ove for more than 250 years.
 The first official mention of the Dönnhoff name dates back to 1761; the family‘s own history book details the early flowering of 1781 and the bumper grape harvest of 1784.
 Helmut Dönnhoff’s grandfather laid the cornerstone for the estate‘s success.